OfficeDev/office-store-docs/docs/checklist.md

 > A Terms of Use policy is not considered a privacy policy.
 You must include a privacy policy that is separate from your Terms of Use policy.

 #### Include an End User License Agreement
 Make sure you have an https:// URL for your EULA policy ready when you submit.
-If you don’t already have one and you have consulted with your legal council, you can use [this one from Microsoft](https://support.office.com/client/61994a3b-2c87-41c4-a88d-a6455efa362d.
+If you don’t already have one and you have consulted with your legal council, you can use [this one from Microsoft](https://support.office.com/client/61994a3b-2c87-41c4-a88d-a6455efa362d).

 ### ✅ Step 7: Prepare your store listing with your team

-Your final step in preparing for submission is to fill out a marketplace listing that will appear in the store to customers.
+Your final step in preparing your submission is to fill out a marketplace listing that will appear in the store to customers.
 This listing includes the copy in your listing, your branding, your add-in name and any screenshots and videos you want to use to promote it.

 You'll need to provide the correct metadata indicating how you want your app to be listed in the store, including:

 - Your app name
 - A short description of your add-in and its value.
+- A long description of your add-in with HTML formatting

+>[!TIP]
-- A long description of your add-in with HTML formatting.
-We recommend you use an HTML editor to create your descriptions ahead of time, so that you can preview how it looks before you paste it into the description fields.
+> We recommend you use an HTML editor to create your descriptions ahead of time, so that you can preview how it looks before you paste it into the description fields.
+There isn't a preview in our submission process.

->[!NOTE]
-> There isn't a preview in submission, so it is important to make sure it looks correct before submitting.
 Otherwise, you may have to re-submit your app for review again to fix any formatting issues or typos.

 ![tbd alt text](./images/new/step-7-marketplace-listing.png)

 You'll also need to provide:

 - Correct icons that are the right sizes.
 - Any screenshots and video demos.
-Here [are tips](https://docs.microsoft.com/office/dev/store/craft-effective-appsource-store-images) for how to do that effectively.
+Here [are tips](https://docs.microsoft.com/office/dev/store/craft-effective-appsource-store-images) on doing this effectively.
 One screen shot is required.

+## Next steps

+Read our [step-by-step submission guide](./add-in-submission-checklist.md) to learn how to submit your app for validation.